mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/index.md

 enterprise: false
 ---

-Apache NiFi is a dataflow system based on the concepts of flow-based programming.
-It supports powerful and scalable directed graphs of data routing, transformation and system mediation logic.
-NiFi has a web-based user interface for design, control, feedback, and monitoring of dataflows.
-It is highly configurable along several dimensions of quality of service, such as loss-tolerant versus guaranteed delivery, low latency versus high throughput and priority-based queuing.
-NiFi provides fine-grained data provenance for all data received, forked, joined cloned, modified, sent and ultimately dropped upon reaching its configured end-state.
+Prometheus is monitoring and alerting toolkit which accepts data in the form of timeseries data base.
+Prometheus works well for recording any purely numeric time series.
+It fits both machine-centric monitoring as well as monitoring of highly dynamic service-oriented architectures.

-DC/OS NiFi Service is an automated service that makes it easy to deploy and manage Apache NiFi on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all complexities, that are traditionally associated with managing a cluster of NiFi nodes.
+DC/OS Prometheus Service is an automated service that makes it easy to deploy and manage Prometheus on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all complexities, that are traditionally associated with managing a cluster of Prometheus nodes.

 ## Benefits
-DC/OS NiFi  offers the following benefits of a semi-managed service:
+DC/OS Prometheus  offers the following benefits of a semi-managed service:

-1. Easy installation
-2. Multiple NiFi clusters
+1. Prometheus is designed for reliability, to be the system you go to during an outage to allow you to quickly diagnose problems
+2. Each Prometheus server is standalone, not depending on network storage or other remote services.
+You can rely on it when other parts of your infrastructure are broken, and you do not need to setup extensive infrastructure to use it.
-3. Elastic scaling of Nodes
+3.
-4. Replication and graceful shutdown for high availability
-5. NiFi cluster and Node monitoring

-DC/OS NiFi  provides the following features:

-1. Single-command installation for rapid provisioning
-2. Multiple clusters for multiple tenancy with DC/OS
-3. High availability runtime configuration and software updates
-3. Storage volumes for enhanced data durability, known as Mesos Dynamic Reservations and Persistent Volumes
-5. Integration with syslog-compatible logging services for diagnostics and troubleshooting
-6. Integration with statsd-compatible metrics services for capacity and performance monitoring

-# DC/OS NiFi Service Documentation
+DC/OS Prometheus's main features are:
+1. Multi-dimensional data model with time series data identified by metric name and key/value pairs
+2. Flexible query language to leverage this dimensionality
+3. No reliance on distributed storage; single server nodes are autonomous
+4. Time series collection happens via a pull model over HTTP
+5. Pushing time series is supported via an intermediary gateway
+5. Targets are discovered via service discovery or static configuration
+6. Multiple modes of graphing and dashboarding support